prathap17/insight_datascience_challenge/README.md

 # Approach
 My approach for this problem is as :

-#Drugs Dictionary:
+Drugs Dictionary:
 Created a dictionary of unique drugs as the keys from the text file.

-#Values:
+Values for Drugs:
-Created a set of unique unique users who took the drug.
-Adding the cost of drug.
+Created a set of unique users who took the drug and the total cost of the drug.